 Once You've Landed A Housesit…

-Decide when and if you will meet the home owner before the house sit start date.
+Decide when and if you'll meet the home owner before the house sit start date.
 Offer to have a “meeting” on Skype or a meal or drinks before the day of your sit.
 This is a great way to connect, swap travel stories, and for both parties to get more comfortable with each other.

 Home Care Checklist

-- Emergency contact: Emergency # & e-mail plus neighbours you can contact
+Emergency contact: Emergency # & e-mail plus neighbours you can contact

-- Garbage & recycle: Where & how often
+Garbage & recycling: Where & how often

-- Mail: Where to pick up & store
+Mail collection: Where to pick up & store

-- Maintenance: Pool, hot tub, fountains, ponds
+Maintenance: Pool, hot tub, fountains, ponds

-- Safety: House alarm (get code & learn to turn on/off), spare key (where is it kept)
+Safety: House alarm (get code & learn to turn on/off), spare key (where is it kept)

-- Yard: Mowing (how often, where are tools), gardening, weeding
+Yard/plant care: Mowing (how often, where are tools), gardening, weeding

 Pet Care Checklist

-- Behaviour: Likes/dislikes, how long can they be left unattended
+Behaviour: Likes/dislikes, how long can they be left unattended

-- Cleaning: How often to change litter, bathe and/or groom
+Cleaning: How often to change litter, bathe and/or groom

-- Medication: How often & how much
+Medication: How often & how much

-- Walks: How often & how long
+Walks/playtime: How often & how long

-Remember: house sitting is more than just “free accommodation”
+Remember: house sitting is more than just free accommodation!

 It's a responsibility – and a big one at that!
 Here's a few final tips on being a great house sitter:

-- Leave your host a review – and ask for one in return.
+Leave your host a review – and ask for one in return.
 Try to do this ASAP after a sit, it's easier to recall and you may later lose touch.